fesmc/Chion.jl/docs/src/index.md

 Chion is an intermediate-complexity snowpack mass and energy balance model with layered solid mass, liquid water, density, temperature, and surface diagnostics.
-The public workflow is simulation-first: build a grid, choose a model, provide forcing, construct a `Simulation`, and call `run!`.
+It also includes a bulk positive-degree-day model.
+The public workflow is simulation-first: build a grid, choose `BESSIModel` or `PDDModel`, provide forcing, construct a `Simulation`, and call `run!`.

 This documentation treats the current Julia implementation as the source of truth.
 The process pages below summarize the formulas and defaults that are